 First developed in Germany during the 1970s, Tramadol is powerful prescription painkiller available through the NHS in the United Kingdom.
 The drug is classed as a synthetic opioid analgesic as it acts in a very similar to morphine.
-Since 2007 the United Kingdom has saw roughly 200 deaths each year as a result of Tramadol overdoses.
-Tramadol use is particular dangerous when mixed with alcohol.
+Since 2007 the United Kingdom has seen roughly 200 deaths each year as a result of Tramadol overdoses.
+Tramadol use is particularly dangerous when mixed with alcohol.
 Doctors prescribe this drug as it suppresses parts of the brain which allow us to feel pain.
 This includes emotional pain as well as physical pain.
 Tramadol addicts take the drug in order to reduce emotional and physical pain.
-Tramadol acts on the brain’s opioid receptors where it inhibits the re-absorption of norepinephrine and serotonin.
-Over time a tolerance is built up to the drug meaning an ever greater quantity is required in order to take away pain.
+Tramadol acts on the brain’s opioid receptors where it inhibits the reabsorption of norepinephrine and serotonin.
+Over time a tolerance is built up to the drug meaning an ever greater quantity is required in order to take away the pain.

 Tramadol is typically consumed in pill form, although it may be administered intravenously in a clinical environment.
 Addicts often crush up Tramadol pills and snort the resulting pieces.

 Our Tramadol rehabilitation programme

 At Cassiobury Court, we have developed a comprehensive 28-day Tramadol medical detoxification and rehabilitation programme.
 This programme takes place in residential settings meaning patients are required to live within the rehabilitation centre for the entire 28 day period.

 During detoxification, all traces of Tramadol are flushed from your body.
 As a result of detoxification, a number of uncomfortable withdrawal symptoms are experienced during the first 4-7 days after Tramadol was last consumed.
 Common withdrawal symptoms associated with Tramadol detoxification include:

 - Mood swings